 Ability to limit activities that are known to cause increased spread (e.g. singing, shouting, heavy breathing; loud environs will cause people to raise voice)

-Schools may reopen for in-person instruction based on equivalent criteria to the January 14 School Re-opening Framework (PDF).
-Schools in counties within the Purple Tier are not permitted to reopen for in-person instruction, with exceptions outlined in the January 14 School Re-opening Framework (PDF).
-Schools that are not authorized to reopen, may provide structured, in-person supervision and services to students under the Guidance for Small Cohorts/Groups of Children and Youth.
+Schools may reopen for in-person instruction based on equivalent criteria to the K-12 School Guidance.
+Schools in counties within the Purple Tier are not permitted to reopen for in-person instruction, with exceptions outlined in the K-12 School Guidance.
+See the guidance and the K-12 Schools FAQ for additional information on school re-opening eligibility criteria under the Blueprint.